pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       The indication is an alert indication with fixed properties.
 This allows testing the listener and what it does with the indication.

+      The NAME argument is the name of a WBEM indication listener previously started with the pywbemlistener command.
+Tab completion is supported for the NAME argument.

       Examples: